SweetAdjPotato/plagiarism-detector/README.md

-# Plagiarism Detector Modeling and Deployment using SageMaker
+# Plagiarism Detector Project
+## Modeling and Deployment using SageMaker

 ## Table of Contents

 1. [Project Overview](#project_overview)